Lake Tapps

 A diversion dam on the White River, near Buckley, routes water into a flume which empties into the east side of Lake Tapps.
 On the west side of the reservoir, water had originally been routed to the Dieringer Powerhouse to generate hydroelectricity, after which the water was returned to the White River, about 20 mi downstream from the diversion dam.
 Although there is no longer power generation, the water is still diverted and returned to the river through the former hydropower infrastructure.

-The level of the reservoir is lowered from about October to April to allow important upkeep and maintenance to be done, as well as an occasional major capital project.
-The winter lowering of the reservoir levels also ensures the safety of dikes from wind, waves and storms.

-At the diversion structure on the White River the US Army Corps of Engineers is undertaking a project to replace the 100 plus year old barrier and 70 plus year old fish trap and haul facility.
-This project will allow the Corps to move endangered salmon and bull trout, as well as other species, above its Mud Mountain Dam facility.
+At the diversion structure on the White River the US Army Corps of Engineers began to replace the existing barrier and fish trap.
 The project began in mid-2018 and is expected to be completed in 2023.

-Lake Tapps is often considered a city or census-designated place in its own right, although it shares a zip code (98391) with the Bonney Lake post office.
-However, the majority of the area surrounding the reservoir is in unincorporated Pierce County; the rest is part of the city of Bonney Lake.
+Lake Tapps is primarily in unincorporated Pierce County, with some surrounding areas part of the city of Bonney Lake.
 At the northern edge of Lake Tapps is Auburn.

+Public access

+Public access is limited as the shoreline is nearly all developed and access restricted to neighborhood associations.
+General access is available at the northeastern end at North Lake Tapps Park.
+The park is owned by Pierce County and open to the public, subject to a daily use fee.
+The other public access is on the south end at Allan Yorke Park, owned by Bonney Lake.